Adare: Sport

-The local soccer team is Adare United AFC.
-The club play at Deer Park Field, situated just off the Blackabbey Road in the village.
-Founded in 1937, Adare has one of the oldest soccer clubs outside Limerick city.
-Adare United participate in the Limerick Desmond Schoolboys/Girls League at Under 8, U10, U12, U14 and U16 age groups and in the Limerick Desmond League at Junior (adult) and Youth level.
-The 2006/07 Season saw the club form its first ladies team, who compete in the Limerick Desmond Ladies League.
-In the 2009/10 Season, the ladies were runners up in the League Cup, losing on penalties to Glin Rovers FC.
-The team were also cup finalists the following year, this time in the Desmond Cup but were beaten by Murroe FC.
-The Under 10 team were Division 3 Champions in the 2008/09 season and Division 4 winners in 2010/11.
-The Under 8 team completed a league and cup double in 2010/11.
-The Junior team won promotion from Division Two in the 2008/2009 season and immediately gained promotion to the premier league the following year.
-Adare Ladies won the Desmond Cup in the 2011/2012 season and were runners-up in League Division 1.
+The local association football (soccer) team is Adare United AFC.
+The club play at Deer Park Field, situated off the Blackabbey Road in the village.
+Founded in 1937, Adare United participates in the Limerick Desmond Schoolboys/Girls League at Under 8, U10, U12, U14 and U16 age groups and in the Limerick Desmond League at Junior (adult) and Youth level.
+The 2006/07 Season saw the club form its first ladies team, who competed in the Limerick Desmond Ladies League.

-The Irish Open golf championship was staged there in 2007 and 2008.
+The Irish Open golf championship was staged at Adare in 2007 and 2008.
 There are two 18-hole golf courses in the village: The Adare Golf Club which is on the grounds of the Adare Manor Hotel, and the Adare Manor Golf Club, which is a separate entity.

-The Limerick Cricket Club play in the manor fields complex to the south of the village.
+Adare will host the centenary Ryder Cup in 2027.

-The village also plays a role in the West Limerick athletics scene, with it hosting the Adare 10K run every February since 1994.
+In athletics, the village has hosted the annual Adare 10K, held every February, since 1994.